-The Board conducted an internal board evaluation in 2023 and an equivalent external evaluation is being conducted as at the date of this Programme Memorandum and is due to conclude in February 2024.
+The Board conducted an external board evaluation in February 2024 and an equivalent internal evaluation is being conducted as at the date of this Programme Memorandum and is due to conclude in February 2025.
 The Board will continue to have an externally facilitated evaluation at least once every three years during the Issuer's operation.